 The accuracy of ultrasound fetal weight estimation in obese women

 In very severely obese pregnant women it can be difficult to assess the size of the fetus using standard measurements such as the size of the uterus.
 Ultrasound is often used as an alternative method of assessing fetal size and to provide an estimate of birthweight.
-To date, our studies suggest that ultrasound is not very accurate in assessing fetal size in either lean or obese women.
+The aim of this study is to compare measurements of fetal size and estimates of birthweight in very severely obese compared to lean women.
+We have completed recruitment to this study and are currently finalising the analysis of our results, which suggest that ultrasound is not very accurate in assessing fetal size in either lean or obese women.
 However, ultrasound is no less accurate in severely obese women and may therefore be useful to inform the clinical care of these women.
-This study is ongoing and we are currently increasing the number of lean women recruited to this study and exploring alternative methods of calculating fetal weight and birthweight.

 Weight gain during pregnancy

 Weight gain during pregnancy may be associated with having a large baby, which may have short-term consequences for the mother and baby, including operative delivery problems, as well as longer term problems such obesity in later life.
 We are investigating the weight gain in pregnancies from booking to delivery in women in Midlothian who do not have access to antenatal clinics where dieticians could offer advice.
 We are also examining attitudes to diet and exercise in this cohort.